If you’ve been asking yourself “why is everything going wrong in my life?” recently, perfect timing. Today we are answering that question.

 Perspective / Step Back to Realize

 Sometimes in life it seems like we were put on this planet to have bad things happen to us.
 We feel like we are the most unlucky people on the planet.
-When these types of situations occur, we may ask ourselves “why is everything going wrong in my life?”
+When these types of situations occur, we may be wondering why everything is going wrong in our lives.

 Now, we need to do our best to see ourselves from a third person view, as to open our eyes to the incredible lives we live.
 The easiest way that we can do that is to learn to be grateful for what we already have.